Second only to Santo in size, Malekula is a wild island famed for its tribal groups, cannibal sites, highland trekking and protected marine areas.

-Shaped like a sitting dog, Malekula has two highland areas connected by the ‘dog’s neck’.
-The uplands, intersected by narrow valleys, rise to over 800m in the southern centre.
-This area, and the southwest coast, are extremely rugged and inhospitable.
+Shaped like a sitting dog, Malekula has two highland areas connected by ‘the dog’s neck’.
+The uplands are extremely rugged and inhospitable, rising to over 800m and criss-crossed by narrow valleys.

 Two of Malekula’s major cultural groups are the Big Nambas and Small Nambas, named because of the size of the men’s namba (penis sheath).
 Small Nambas men wear one leaf of dried fibre wound around the penis and tucked into a bark belt.
 Their semi-kastom communities are built around tamtam, ready to beat a rhythm, and a dance area.